guitarvydas/cl-event-passing/README.md

 Schematics contain other Part instances (its children) plus a wiring list of how the children are connected (piped) together.

 I've tried to be very explicit about every kind of object, which results in lots of syntactic noise.
-See the diagram in Parts.drawio.
+See the diagram in Parts.drawio (NB it contains two or more tabs).
 Many parts of this could be optimized better, but are not optimized, for clarity.

 One should be able to use these ideas to build pipelines (a la /bin/*sh).
 Hierarchical pipelines allowing for feedback.